 In 1924 a law (no. 236) was enacted which forced all the inhabitants of Salonika to refrain from working on Sundays, thus causing another wave of emigration.
 Some went to Palestine, while most immigrated to Paris, where they founded an important community.

+In the 1931 Campbell riots, which accompanied the elections and were antisemitic in tone.
 In the film, the narrator mentions the first anti-Semitic riots in Salonika which took place on June 29, 1931 and became known as the Campbell riots.

 During the Campbell riots, Greek mobs belonging to the nationalist anti-Semitic party EEE (National Union of Greece) attacked the mainly Jewish neighborhood Campbell and burned it to the ground.
 As a result of these riots, between 200 and 500 Jewish families emigrated from Greece and left for Palestine.
 During the 30s, 30,000 Jews would follow them, leaving around 56,000 Jews behind in Salonika.